 The Windows itself provides some assistive functionalities.
 Even though they are very simple and are not suitable for serious work.
-However, they are useful enough for users who need to perform an initial setup of a Windows computer, such as installing a screen reader for the first time.
+However, they may be sufficent for some users with very little limitation with their eyesight.
+Also they are useful enough for users who need to perform an initial setup of a Windows computer, such as installing a screen reader for the first time.
 Some of these functionalities are listed below.

+3.1 Programs Included in the Windows System

-- Narrator very simple screen reader, available only in English version of the Windows. - Magnifier simple screen magnifier that provides magnified views around the mouse pointer. - Accessibility Wizard a program to let users change various settings of the Windows to suit their needs. - Utility Manager a simple program to let users start Narrator, Magnifier and On-Screen Keyboard.
+Narrator - very simple screen reader, available only in English version of the Windows.

+Magnifier - simple screen magnifier that provides magnified views around the mouse pointer.

+Accessibility Wizard - a program to let users change various settings of the Windows to suit their needs.

+Utility Manager - a simple program to let users start Narrator, Magnifier and On-Screen Keyboard.

+3.2 Adjustment of the Appearance